How to Price Your Massage Therapy Services for Maximum Profitability

 Knowing the costs to run your business is essential before setting your prices.
 Start by listing all your fixed costs, such as rent, utilities, insurance, and equipment.

 Next, factor in your variable costs like massage oils, linens, and laundry.
-Don’t overlook smaller expenses like cleaning supplies and marketing they can add up quickly!
+Don’t overlook smaller expenses like cleaning supplies and marketing; they can add up quickly!
 Having a clear picture of your total costs ensures you’re pricing your services correctly to cover all expenses and still make a profit.

 Common Mistake